cmgerber/PLOS_Cloud_Explorer/final_text.md

 We transformed the article data (a 400 MB pickled DataFrame) into a JSON object containing a list of articles (indexed by DOI) and the data about them.
 Due to the large file size, we excluded several pieces of information that we weren't immediately using in our data visualization (though we could add these back later).
 Currently, each article in the JSON object has the publication date (truncated to year only) and the list of subject area paths that were provided by the API.
 In addition, for each article, we calculated the set of top-level (root) and lowest-level (leaf) terms that appear in its subject area field.
 We explain how these are used below.

 #### Subject tree
-We transformed the PLOS Thesaurus from its spreadsheet representation into a JSON object with a tree structure.
+We transformed the PLOS Polyhierarchy from its spreadsheet representation into a JSON object with a tree structure.
 For each node in the tree, we also calculated the number of articles that include that node in their subject area paths (using string search).
 This allows us to visualize the "size" of each node in the tree.

 ### We used JavaScript to interactively visualize the data